katmore/napkin-notes/topics/science/scientific-rigor.md

 If the question is whether mosquitoes discriminate between blood types, then a highly controlled experiment might deliberately compare **only two blood types at a time**, rather than throwing A/B/AB/O, several mosquito species, sexes, environmental conditions, and other interesting variables into one giant factorial experiment.

-When the agent suggested adding pairwise-choice trials to the same experiment, an expert correctly objected:
+When the model suggested adding pairwise-choice trials to the same experiment, an expert correctly objected:

 > That's another study.

 You can collect data for several carefully specified studies simultaneously when practical.
 But that's different from muddling their experimental questions together.

-**Scientific curiosity generates the next experiment; it shouldn't casually mutate the current one.**
+**Scientific curiosity generates the next experiment; it should not casually mutate the current one.**

 ### 5. Variables should be limited for conceptual reasons, not merely statistical ones

-"Control your variables" isn't just advice about statistical power.
+"Control your variables" is not just advice about statistical power.

 It makes the result **interpretable**.